Two Peas in a European Pod: One Week in Ireland & England — Day 7

 Because, you see, we had told ourselves, some months prior, that we we’re going to travel to Ireland, come hell or high water.
 And not only had we done that; we had done so much more.

-In that moment, we were soaking in the sights and sounds at one of Dublin’s most recognizable sporting venues not with the confines of a vacuum, but at the close of a weeklong excursion that had seen us drive through narrow, winding roads in and around the Wicklow Mountains; endure the “mild” conditions of Gem’s quaint Cork-based Airbnb; kiss the Blarney Stone and gain the coveted gift of gab (allegedly); live and die at the final port of call for the ill-fated RMS Titanic; eat Italian food at a pit stop in Limerick; ride bikes in the rain as we searched for Ed Sheeran’s elusive Galway girl; completely miss the sheela na gig carved into Merlin Castle; learn about the ghosts and ghouls of London from a Chicago Bulls cap-wearing tour guide; break our backs sitting in the Sam Wanamaker Playhouse theater for 2.5+ hours; run into some sticky tables at Nancy Hands; pretend like we had stumbled into a land of pure imagination at the Guinness Storehouse; and visit the Hex Girls at Sphynx Tattoo to commemorate the whole dang thing in ink.
+In that moment, we were soaking in the sights and sounds at one of Dublin’s most recognizable sporting venues not within the confines of a vacuum, but at the close of a weeklong excursion that had seen us drive through narrow, winding roads in and around the Wicklow Mountains; endure the “mild” conditions of Gem’s quaint Cork-based Airbnb; kiss the Blarney Stone and gain the coveted gift of gab (allegedly); live and die at the final port of call for the ill-fated RMS Titanic; eat Italian food at a pit stop in Limerick; ride bikes in the rain as we searched for Ed Sheeran’s elusive Galway girl; completely miss the sheela na gig carved into Merlin Castle; learn about the ghosts and ghouls of London from a Chicago Bulls cap-wearing tour guide; break our backs sitting in the Sam Wanamaker Playhouse theater for 2.5+ hours; run into some sticky tables at Nancy Hands; pretend like we had stumbled into a land of pure imagination at the Guinness Storehouse; and visit the Hex Girls at Sphynx Tattoo to commemorate the whole dang thing in ink.

 In that moment, we had penned an Irish (and English) adventure that neither of us likely could have imagined even a year before — but there we were.
 A victorious moment indeed.